 Supercar cabins are much of a muchness, but Jaguar’s XJ220 is memorable for its near-perfect ergonomics, not least because you don’t need to contort to a neck-cricking angle to see out.

 The condition of the interior is very nice.
 One could see on the drivers seat that the car has been used very scarcely.

 The rest of the Jaguar is extremely nice, even the boot and both doorpanels.

 Driving this Jaguar is an absolute amazing experience.
 Even 30 years later, Jaguar’s supercar can still cross the 200-mph barrier.

 The sound, the power and the feeling you get when you drive the car is actually indescribable.

-For any collector of British sports cars or modern supercars, an XJ220 is a must-have automobile.
-Low-mileage examples in well-kept condition can be difficult to find, and thanks to its most recent service, this example is now ready for whatever its next owner has in store, and it would surely be welcome at concours or Jaguar club events, thanks to its supremely original condition and low mileage.
+Low-mileage examples in well-kept condition can be difficult to find, and thanks to its most recent service, this example is now ready for whatever its next owner has in store.
+It would surely be welcome at concours or Jaguar club events, thanks to its supremely original condition and low mileage.